 Housing units per hectare are a proxy for population density.
-However, housing units rather than population is what is regulated by such mechanisms as zoning.
+Housing units rather than population, however, are what are regulated by such mechanisms as zoning.

 This measure uses census housing units.
-It would also be possible to use housing unit numbers from parcel data, and this might well be more accurate toward the end of the inter-censal period and in areas with a great deal of construction.
+It would also be possible to use housing unit numbers from parcel data, and this might well be more accurate toward the end of the intercensal period and in areas with a great deal of construction.

-In the next version of the manual we will discuss earlier studies that used this measure e.g. Krizek (2003 APA, 269), McNally and Ryan (1993, 70).
+In the next version of the manual we will discuss earlier studies that used this measure, e.g., Krizek (2003; APA 269); and McNally and Ryan (1993, 70).